A perfectly seared London broil steak sliced thin, served over creamy garlic mashed potatoes, and topped with a rich mushroom sauce.

 Jump to Recipe

-• Mushroom Sauce with Reduced Marinade – Instead of discarding the marinade, it’s simmered and reduced with mushrooms, shallots, and thyme, creating a luxurious sauce that elevates the steak.
+Pan Sauce That Works Smarter – Instead of discarding the marinade, it reduces with mushrooms, shallots, thyme, and cream — creating a restaurant-quality sauce that tastes slow-built but comes together quickly.

 How to Make the Best Seared London Broil